ComposableFi/composable/docs/docs/products/parachain-vault-strategy/composable-strategies-withdrawal-guide.md

 5. c) To get the tokensPerEth

-   In the first input field called `amountIn` input the value 1 * 10 at power of Decimal of TOKEN (18 decimals for DAI, 6 for USDC and 6 for USDT)
+   In the first input field called `amountIn` input the value 1 * 10 at power of 18.

    In the second field called path `address[]` you need to enter the first contract address of wETH (0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2) and then add a comma with no space followed by the address of TOKEN